H-b8/team-branching/README.md

 The person erasing work may not be aware of what they've done!
 But no worries.

 1. If you pull from `main` and see any of your work disappear after merging into your own branch, you should be able to CMD/CTRL+Z that file to get it back right away.
-2. Commit and create a pull request, and merge your code back into `main`
+2. Commit and create a pull request, then merge your code back into `main`
-3. Tell your teammates to pull `main` and merge into their branches.
+3. Tell your teammates to pull `main` and merge into their branches before continuing!

 ## HANDLING MERGE CONFLICTS

 ### AS A TEAMMATE WHO IS MERGING MAIN INTO THEIR OWN BRANCH

 In case you and a teammate were accidentally working in the same files, you'll see this when you merge main into your branch.
-VS Code will highlight all merge conflicts.
+Your code editor should highlight all merge conflicts.

 1. Call your teammate in and work together to see what code should be kept or deleted.
 2. After merge conflicts are handled, you can continue working.
 Remembering to remind one another what files you're currently working on.

 ### AS A TEAMMATE WHO SEES A MERGE CONFLICT PREVENTING A PULL REQUEST

-This is usually because your code isn't up to date with `main`
+This is usually because your code isn't up to date with what `main` was when your teammate last pulled

 1. Go back to your terminal and perform the steps above for "AFTER A TEAMMATE MERGES"
 2. If there are any merge conflicts, sort them out with your teammate who was working on those files